Top 10 Cabbage Companion Plants And 6 You Should Avoid in 2022.

 • Companion Plants wards off certain insects and attracts pollinators.

-• Also, companion plants are great for shade and support especially for underground plants.
+• Also, companion plants are great for shade and support, especially underground plants.

 • Companion crops suppress weeds from thriving in the garden leaving the plants to enjoy the soil nutrients.